-- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - Obtaining an average ESG rating for the Fund that is better than the average ESG rating of the filtered initial investment universe - Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe - Holding at least 10% sustainable investments
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-These calculations are made excluding assets ineligible for the SRI label.
+- Obtaining an average ESG rating for the Fund that is better than the average ESG rating of the filtered initial investment universe - Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe - Holding at least 10% in sustainable investments.

-- Application of the following non-exhaustive list of ESG policies put in place by Ostrum Asset Management: - Sectoral policies
+These calculations are made excluding non-eligible assets within the meaning of the SRI label.

-- Exclusion policies - Controversy management policies (including ethical controversies with the "Worst Offenders" policy, which includes governance issues)
+- Applying the following non-exhaustive list of ESG policies put in place by Ostrum Asset Management: - Sectoral policies, - Exclusion policies, - Controversy management policies (including ethical controversies with the "Worst Offenders" policy, which includes governance issues).

-Ostrum AM's exclusion, sectoral and worst offenders policies can be found on the website www.ostrum.com.
+Ostrum AM's exclusion, sectoral and worst offenders policies can be found at www.ostrum.com.